Srujangupta06/swift-assignment/README.md

 🌐 Frontend Setup using Vite

+## To Install all dependencies from package.json
-npm install
+    - npm install

+## To Start Local Development Server
-npm run dev
+    - npm run dev (using Vite Bundler)

+## To get Production Build
+    - npm run build
+        - Output Build is dist folder

 Opens app on https://swiftassignment-wheat.vercel.app